Working papers

 Supply chain resilience via partial integration

 How do firms adapt to ensure supply chain resilience?
 The typical answer, vertical integration, is limited in practice by its high costs and inflexibility.
-This paper introduces partial integration, defined as targeted buyer interventions across firm boundaries, as an effective alternative.
-Using novel daily timeline data from Indian manufacturing supply chains, we show that supplier underinvestment in key inputs, stemming from working capital constraints and noncontractibilities in input use, is the primary driver of supply chain disruptions.
-To overcome these issues, buyers exert control over supplier processes—through in-person monitoring, contingent contracts, and direct sourcing of raw materials—rather than merely advancing cash.
+This paper considers partial integration, defined as targeted buyer interventions across firm boundaries, as an alternative.
+Using novel administrative data from Indian supply chains for fabricated steel products, we show that supplier underinvestment in inputs, stemming from working capital constraints and non-contractible input use, is the primary driver of disruptions in these supply chains.
+To reduce the incidence of disruptions, the buyer exerts control over supplier processes—through in-person monitoring, contingent contracts, and direct sourcing of raw materials—rather than only using cash advances.
 This buyer involvement escalates as disruption risk increases: an unanticipated input cost shock leads to direct buyer control of inputs for the most constrained suppliers.
-We develop a three-stage model that rationalizes these strategies, which clarifies that buyers control input decisions to prevent resource diversion due to noncontractibility.
-The model predicts that relational buyers with low monitoring and sourcing costs enjoy a comparative advantage in fostering resilient trade with poor regions.
+We develop a three-stage model that rationalizes these strategies.
+The model clarifies that buyers control input decisions to prevent resource diversion due to non-contractibility, while allowing suppliers to retain control of production in order to preserve output market incentives.
+It also predicts that relational buyers with low monitoring and sourcing costs enjoy a comparative advantage in fostering resilient trade with poor regions.

 (with Vishan Nigam)

-Interest rate cap regulation and competition: Evidence from Kenya
+Interest caps, competition, and strategic borrowing: Evidence from Kenya

 (with Tavneet Suri and Prashant Bharadwaj)